-Light color help
+Light colour help

-At INTOLED we offer different light colors.
-As an example, however, we take our LED panels which for all types of lamps is the light color the same.
+At INTOLED we offer different light colours.
+As an example, however, we take our LED panels which for all types of lamps is the light colour the same.
 For example, we offer LED panels in 3000K warm white, 4000K bright white or Neutral white and 6000K Daylight white also called Cold white.
-As indicated, the correct color of the light is completely dependent on the situation in which the lighting is placed.
+As indicated, the correct colour of the light is completely dependent on the situation in which the lighting is placed.
 You can often see 3000K lighting in lobbies, restaurants, shops and changing rooms.
 After all, it is important that the light provides cosiness and atmosphere.
-4000K neutral white light is the most popular, due to the neutral light color.
+4000K neutral white light is the most popular, due to the neutral light colour.
 You can see these 4000K panels in offices, showrooms, hairdressing salons and schools.
-The color of the light must be bright in these situations, but not atmospheric.
+The colour of the light must be bright in these situations, but not atmospheric.
 Finally, there are the 6000K LED panels.
 These are used in rooms where it is of great importance that there is enough daylight present.
 Think of warehouses and workshops, but also in dental practices and hospitals.
 In these situations it is more important that the light is bright, instead of atmospheric.

-LED panel color selection
+LED panel colour selection

 In the picture below you see 3 different LED panels.
 The first panel is with 3000K warm white light, the second is with 4000K bright white light and the third is 6000K with daylight white light.

 In a private house a light colour of 2700-3000K is often chosen.
 This is often the standard that is sold and can be compared to halogen or incandescent lamps.